Draeken/SoftwareColony/README.md

 ## Project lifecycle

 Onboarding when a project start is easy, but who will maintain it after it's finished ?
 Wikipedia articles have to face the same issue.
 How do they manage it ?
-Maint
 There should be colony-wide principles shared across projects to avoid having different direction/strategy that are dispute-prone.
 How these principles are created/updated ?
+Specific repo.

 ## Resource allocation